Paul F. Lerch

 Paul recalled that while traveling to Europe aboard the troop ship Andes, they sailed through the icy North Atlantic.
 The Captain of the ship collected all the passengers together for a talk.
 Among other topics he addressed the men’s concerns regarding the possibility of being attacked by German U-boats…”I know some of you are worried about whether we are potentially vulnerable to attack,” he said.
 “Well, you needn’t worry about that.
 If we are hit and you are not killed immediately by the blast/explosion, then know that at these water temperatures, you will only live about three minutes before you will succumb to hypothermia.”

-On Memorial Day, May 30, 2011, Paul was awarded the Jubilee de Liberte Medal as part of Bedford, Virginia's D-Day Memorial festivities.
+On Memorial Day, May 30, 2011, Paul was awarded the Jubilee de Liberte Medal as part of Bedford, Virginia’s D-Day Memorial festivities.
 He received the award in recognition of his service during the WWII Normandy campaign.
 The photo on left shows Paul just after receiving the award.

 Paul passed away on May 5, 2012, at the age of 94.
 He was buried in the Rolling Green Memorial Park in Camp Hill, PA.
 I want to thank Paul’s daughter Leslie for supplying the information and photos of her father.
 Thank you to Robert Viguers for the grave marker photo.